MicrosoftDocs/entra-docs/docs/identity/conditional-access/plan-conditional-access.md

    - What locations are included in or excluded from the policy?
 - What client app types are included in or excluded from the policy?
 - Do you need to target specific device attributes?
-- If using [Identity Protection](~/id-protection/concept-identity-protection-risks.md), do you want to incorporate sign-in or user risk?
+- If using [Microsoft Entra ID Protection](~/id-protection/concept-identity-protection-risks.md), do you want to incorporate sign-in or user risk?

 ##### User and sign-in risk